v2fly/v2fly-github-io/docs/en_US/config/overview.md

 > `outbounds`: \[ [OutboundObject](outbounds.md) \]

-An array，each element is an outbound connection configuration.
-The first element in the list is the primary outbound protocol.
-When the route matching cannot be found or the matching is not valid, the traffic is sent by the primary outbound protocol.
+An array, each element of which is an outbound connection configuration.
+The first element in the list is the primary outbound connection.
+When the route matching cannot be found or the matching is invalid, the traffic is routed to the primary outbound connection.

 > `transport`: [TransportObject](transport.md)